 A new way to organize our society, a new mindset about transport and mobility is possible.
 We want to revolutionize the industry and spark a dialogue about the future.
 Our society can be better thanks to innovations, such as increased transport efficiency, lower environmental impact and improved traffic safety.

-In 2017, the Volvo Group hosted three Innovation Summits in London, Brussels and Beijing, designed to further the debate and introduce new thinking on prominent current issues, including air quality and pollution, congestion, health and road safety.
-The summits also included demonstrations of some of the Volvo Group’s latest innovations in research and development.
+The Innovation Summit in Berlin followed the topic of the past three Innovation Summits hosted by Volvo Group during 2017 in London, Brussels and Beijing, designed to further the debate and introduce new thinking on prominent current issues (including air quality and pollution, congestion, health and road safety).
+The Summits also included demonstrations of some of the Volvo Group’s latest innovations in research and development.

 Smart societies of the future were the focus of the third Volvo Group Innovation Summit, where top policymakers and stakeholders gathered to examine the role of automation, electromobility and connectivity in transforming the societies of tomorrow.